dfinity/interface-spec/spec/index.md

 :::note

-This specification leaves it up to the client to decide how recent timestamps in `R.signatures`, the certificate `Cert`, and its optional delegation the client enforces.
+This specification leaves it up to the client to define expiry times for the timestamps in `R.signatures`, the certificate `Cert`, and its optional delegation.
 A reasonable expiry time for timestamps in `R.signatures` and the certificate `Cert` is 5 minutes (analogously to the maximum allowed ingress expiry enforced by the IC mainnet).
 Delegations require expiry times of at least a week since the IC mainnet refreshes the delegations only after replica upgrades which typically happen once a week.

 :::